technologiestiftung/odis-cardgame/README.md

  - fast food stalls
  - response time fire brigade

-Find the script _createMaps.ipynb_ in cardgame > maps to see how we created the maps for each admin area using the datawrapper API.
+Find the script _createMaps.ipynb_ in [maps](cardgame/scripts/maps) to see how we created the maps for each admin area using the datawrapper API.

 For more information about the game visit our [Website](https://www.odis-berlin.de/projekte/supertrumpf).